 She is fluent in Greek, French and English

 Shadeequa Smith is the Director of Training for Prison of Peace.
 With an interest in the justice system since a young child, after serving in the United States Air Force, she pursued a course of study in both Criminal Justice and Law with an emphasis on Criminal Law.
 During this time, she developed a keen interest in alternatives to current justice system practices and volunteered as an intern with the Third Circuit Drug Court in Oxford, Mississippi.
 After completing law school at the University of Mississippi, Shadeequa went on to become a Federal Probation Officer in the Northern District of California (NDCA) where she worked with formerly incarcerated individuals who were on Post Conviction Supervision.
 As a supervision officer, Shadeequa was able to work with clients using programming rooted in Evidence Based Practices.
-That work included Case Manager for the NDCA Oakland Re-Entry Court, Facilitator for the NDCA employment readiness program (S.E.E.D.S), and Co-Facilitator for the Courage to Change Cognitive Based Therapy Program.
+That work included Case Manager for the NDCA Oakland Re-Entry Court, Facilitator for the NDCA employment readiness program (S.E.E.D.S), and Co-Facilitator for the Courage to Change Cognitive Behavioral Therapy Program.
 She also worked as a liaison between her probation office and the GEOCare Residential Re-entry Centers servicing that office.
 Shadeequa is dedicated to Peacemaking and Restorative Practices and earned a Master of Laws in Dispute Resolution from Pepperdine University School of Law, Straus Institute for Dispute Resolution in May 2018.

 The personal generosity and early participation of the following professionals in 2010 assisted our team in establishing the unshakable foundation of Prison of Peace.